parente/mostly-tmpnb/README.md

 ## TODOs

 * Enable nbexamples from host
-* Consistent log message formats
+* Consistent log message formats across services
-* More log messages
 * Routing to a central log aggregator via docker logging driver
 * Make target for rsync backup strategy
 * Make target for migrating user data from volumes with lost passwords
 * Make target to remove old idle containers from the pool after a new build, but not those in use
 * Instructions for scheduling renewal of cert
 * Better password rules (numbers+letters+punc)
+* Redirect to a tmpnb page after logout, not a new container